akolodk/rag-ui/README.md

 # Streamlit based chat interface
-an attempt to created a chat interface with python streamlit package.
+an attempt to create a chat interface with python streamlit package.